Good Times This Summer!

 SWAT Team Demo

-The Hostage Negotiation Team (HNT) member and psychotherapist Rebecca Kuga also talked with the kids about the communication skills and tools the HNT uses, in partnership with SWAT, in its efforts to get a barricaded suspect out of a bad situation without harm to anyone.
-She explained that the HNT is often called out first to make contact with the suspect and find a peaceful resolution to a tense and often dangerous situation.
-This year the officers, deputies and professional staff wore their respective uniforms to the SWAT/HNT presentation and once again the kids loved it!
-Campers got to see everyone “suited up” and they asked a lot of questions about the tools used to help do the job.
+Again this year the officers, deputies and professional staff wore their respective uniforms to the SWAT/HNT presentation and the kids really like it.
+Campers got to see everyone suited up, and they asked a lot of questions about the tools used to help do the job.
 We believe that, in addition to educating kids about the tools of the trade, it also helps the campers make the connection between who they see at Walker Creek Ranch and who they see on the streets, in their neighborhoods and schools.
 We want the rapport to continue beyond Camp Chance and making the connection between civilian clothes and the uniform helps accomplish that goal.

 Firefighting, CHP Helicopter Landing and Search and Rescue